arianakc/Terminal-based-text-game-generation/README.md

 1. **(Finished)** Extract artifacts from natural language stories and generate the code framework

-2. **(In development)** Add more missing parts such as interactive dialogues, location maps including direction and distance, more characters properties, etc.
+2. **(Under development)** Add more missing parts such as interactive dialogues, location maps including direction and distance, more characters properties, etc.

 3. **(Todo)** Add stories lines or specific tasks for characters just like a text based GTA.